-- 6 PART III REDUCING AND OFFSETTING GREENHOUSE GAS EMISSIONS
+6 PART III REDUCING AND OFFSETTING GREENHOUSE GAS EMISSIONS

-- 7 Life-Cycle Assessment and Argonne GREET

-- 8 Tracking Sustainability

-- 8 Other Feedstocks Mean Other Models of Sustainability
+- 7 Renewable Natural Gas: Energy, Efficiency and Sustainability in One - 7 Life-Cycle Assessment and Argonne GREET - 8 Tracking Sustainability - 8 Other Feedstocks Mean Other Models of Sustainability

-- 8 CONCLUSION

 "Like anything new, a sustainable energy system and the transformation process to get to it can present new opportunities.
 At Gevo, we look at the situation from a whole new angle."